 All adults, 23 years of age and older, who have a high school diploma or high school equivalency diploma and documentation of consistent and relevant work experience will be considered for admission.

 To apply, please:

-• Complete the Accelerated College application

-Mail application and application fee of \$40 to
+- Complete the Accelerated College application - Mail application and application fee of \$40 to

-Office of Enrollment Management and Admission Bloomfield College Bloomfield, NJ 07003 (Make checks payable to Bloomfield College)
+Office of Enrollment Management and Admission Bloomfield College Bloomfield, NJ 07003

+(Make checks payable to Bloomfield College)

-- Have an official high school transcript or GED sent to the Office of Enrollment Management and Admission - Have official transcripts of previous college work, if any, sent to the Office Enrollment Management and Admission - RN/BSN Degree Program Candidates must meet requirements for certificates as listed and additional requirements on page 134. - Graduate Certificate in Post-Baccalaureate Teacher Education
+- Have an official high school transcript or GED sent to the Office of Enrollment Management and Admission - Have official transcripts of previous college work, if any, sent to the Office Enrollment Management and Admission - RN/BSN Degree Program Candidates must meet requirements for certificates as listed and additional requirements on page 130.